-1. When you open the file, in the Password pop-up, (1) enter a Password and (2) click OK.
+- When you open the file, type in the Password and click OK.
+If you don’t have the password, ask the person who reserved the file.

 Set Permissions in Google Sheets

-2. On the right side of the window, (1) enter a description of the setting, and (2) click Set permissions.
+- On the right side of the window, enter a description of the setting (e.g., Read-Only file), and click Set permissions.

-If you select Restrict who can edit the range instead, only specified persons can change the file.
+If you choose Restrict who can edit the range instead, only specified users can change the file.

 Now if you try to edit any cell in the sheet, you get the warning message in the picture below and have to click OK to proceed with changes.